Our Lawyers Seek to Negotiate Tax Agreements with IRS and NYS that Improve our Client’s Situation

-Many people fall behind in paying taxes to both New York State Department Taxation and Finance and the Internal Revenue Service.
-This is a huge problem for both the federal and state governments, as such, there are programs in place to negotiate the debt owed to both respective governmental agencies.
+Many people fall behind in paying taxes to both the U.S. Internal Revenue Service (the “IRS”) compromised of income taxes for an individual tax payer, corporate income taxes, payroll taxes, and other federal taxes and the New York State Department Taxation and Finance (“NYS”) compromised of sales taxes, income taxes, payroll taxes, and other state taxes.
+This is a problem for both the tax payer and the federal and state governments, as such, there are programs in place to negotiate the debt owed to both respective governmental agencies.
 Our office can negotiate your tax debt and come to a resolution that suits you moving forward.

 The following statistics are provided by the IRS; the Internal Revenue Service had approximately 76,000 employees who processed roughly 133,949,000 tax returns in 2019.
 This statistic has not changed much since last year and highlights the fact that the IRS is inundated with work.
 Understanding these statistics, it is quite clear why it is so very hard to deal and negotiate with the IRS.

 Currently, the IRS are now even more backed up then they were prior to COVID-19.
 The IRS extended the tax deadline from April 15, 2020 to July 15, 2020.
 Despite the tax deadline extension, the IRS is firmly behind where they would have been this year because of Coronavirus.
-Thus, negotiating can be very difficult but our office has the necessary systems in place to negotiate on your behalf with ease and confidence.
+Thus, negotiating tax deb can be more difficult at the present time, but our office has the necessary systems in place to negotiate on your behalf with ease and confidence.

 Please see the following IRS programs that our office will use to negotiate your tax liability: